TobikoData/sqlmesh/docs/quickstart/ui.md

 ![Incremental model modified in editor](./ui/ui-quickstart_incremental-model-modified.png)

+Press `Cmd + S` (`Ctrl + S` on Windows) to save the modified model file.

 ## 4. Plan and apply updates
 Preview the impact of the change by clicking the `Run Plan` button in the top right.

 Click the blue `Run` button in the newly opened pane, and the updated plan information will appear:

 ![Plan pane after running plan with modified incremental model](./ui/ui-quickstart_run-plan-dev-modified.png)